 Advertising facilitates exposure for our sponsors businesses while assisting the Parish of St Charles Borromeo Ryde with costs associated with the production of the Parish Bulletin and other running costs of the Parish.

-Advertisements are printed in the weekly bulletin which are distributed during Sunday Masses as well as being published on the Parish website.
+Advertisements have previously been printed in the weekly bulletin which are distributed during Sunday Masses as well as being published on the Parish website.